willoughbylabs/willoughby-labs/README.md

 - clean code
 - security

-Please check out the [wiki](https://github.com/willoughbylabs/willoughby-labs/wiki) if you’d like to see future [intended features](https://github.com/willoughbylabs/willoughby-labs/wiki/Features----Learning) as I learn them, provide feedback or suggestions, or contribute in other ways!
+Please check out the [wiki](https://github.com/willoughbylabs/willoughby-labs/wiki) if you’d like to see future [intended features](https://github.com/willoughbylabs/willoughby-labs/wiki/Features----Learning) as I learn them, provide feedback or suggestions, or contribute in other ways, and thanks for visiting!